ExamProCo/Kubernetes-Architecture-Icons/README.md

 Latest and previous downloadable archive versions can found on the [releases page](https://github.com/ExamProCo/Kubernetes-Architecture-Icons/releases)

 # Included Tools

 - How to use the [SVG-to-PNG Conversion tool](docs/tools/svg-to-png.md) (supports any custom size)
 - How to use the [Package Release tool](docs/tools/package-release.md) to aid in publishing new releases

+# Included Files

+- How to use the original [Illustrator file](docs/files/k8-architecture-icons.md) for mass svg export or to add your own icon.

 # Icon Directory